ryanlester91/Bamazon/README.md

 	node bamazonCustomer.js

-The Manager portal gives you access to more store tasks:  add a product to inventory, view products that are low in stock, and view products for sale.
+The Manager portal gives you access to more store tasks:  add a product to inventory, remove an existing product, view products that are low in stock, and view products for sale.

 	node bamazonManager.js

+When you select a particuar task on the select prompt, the request function will open another prompt to clarify what you want to do:

+* Add New Product:  You will input one-by-one the info you want displayed (ID, product name, department, price, and how much is in stock).
+What you input will then show up in the table.

+* Remove Existing Product: If you are pulling or discontinuing a product, all you will need to do is type in the ID number of the item.
+Upon pressing Enter, the table will update to erase that product and its data.

 It is our pleasure to serve the customer!